 3) Weird Science (1985)

 Where do we start?
 It must be mentioned that the designs for Lisa are made by feeding magazine clippings of attractive women into some kind of rudimentary scanner.
-Also hooking electrodes up to a doll was a nice touch.
 The scene where the boys hack into US government computers and the words “access denied” fly off the screen to the sound of bowling pins being knocked over is also classic.
 As with many films involving computer technology, the appearance of easy to follow computer interfaces is laughable, at best.
 At least they didn’t use a mildly robotic human voice to explain each phase of the process, as so many other films do…

 "self destruct sequence initiated"